Sensor Fusion Software in Self Driving Cars: A Binmile Study

 New production vehicles already have cameras as standard equipment since they facilitate navigating and parking.
 Additionally, cameras make it possible to use lane departure warnings and adaptive cruise control while driving.

-In the near future, internal cameras will be employed in addition to those that are mounted on the outside of the vehicle.
+Shortly, internal cameras will be employed in addition to those that are mounted on the outside of the vehicle.
 They can identify, for instance, whether drivers are sleepy, inattentive, or distracted.
 In the later stages of autonomous driving development, when the driver must constantly be prepared to take over while the car is in motorway pilot mode, this is very crucial.

 The two different camera systems used to enhance autonomous driving technology are